wso2-attic/ballerina-integrator/examples/integration-tutorials/sending-a-simple-message-to-a-service/README.md

 <!-- INCLUDE_CODE_SEGMENT: { file: guide/health_care_service.bal, segment: segment_1 } -->

-Then we add the service which listens for requests using the above listener on port 9090.
+Then we add the service which listens for requests using the above listener on port 9092.

 <!-- INCLUDE_CODE_SEGMENT: { file: guide/health_care_service.bal, segment: segment_2 } -->

-#### Creating the resource that handles the GET requests
+#### Creating the resource to handle GET requests

 Now we can add resources to handle each request type to the service.
 In this sample, we will add a single resource to handle GET requests to the service.